Rose Parade floats: History

 Just like technology, the community also began to evolve.
 In 1916, the association allowed for Edith Wright, the first woman to pilot a float.
 For almost a century, members of the Tournament of Roses Association were white males.
 In 1923, tournament officials decided to invite minorities and women into the committee.
 Although given full voting rights, new members of the association could not serve the same number of years, serving two years instead of nine.
 Members in City Hall wanted to be an example of change within communities.
 They envisioned a more diverse and inclusive community.
 Advocates, volunteers and community leaders supported the decision.

-Tournament of Roses Association carefully chooses participants who will represent their local community.
+The association carefully chooses participants who will represent their local community.
 Many floral structures that are accepted each year from corporations, and voluntary associations.
 During the early parades, floats were carried by horses and carriages that transported local dignitaries and resident elites.

-On June 25, the Tournament of Roses Association announced that Fiesta Parade Floats is no longer an approved float builder for the parade.

-On December 31, 2024, Tournament officials confirmed Fiesta Productions, Fiesta Parade Float's new entity, will become an official builder and will be approved for the 2026 Parade.
+Fiesta Parade Floats was the oldest and smallest production company for the Rose Parade, which was known for using abundant flowers in their designs.
+It shut down in July 2024 due to financial issues.
+However, in December, Tournament officials confirmed Fiesta Productions, a new entity led by long-time Fiesta designer Mike Abboud, was to become an official builder for the 2026 Parade.
+Many of Fiesta's team members have been a part of the float-building industry since the 1970s.